 The journey to a new home is one filled with excitement as well as stress, you’re tired and constantly worried about if you have forgotten anything.

-Adding a pet into this mix only adds to the stress, most animals may find the trip uncomfortable but it’s still a terrifying and fun experience (think of how a dog reacts as it tries to figure out travelling by car).
-In order to stop your little rabbit friends’ understanding of reality shattering completely, follow the tips below.
+Adding a pet into this mix only adds to the stress, most animals may find the trip uncomfortable but it’s still a terrifying and fun experience (think of how a dog reacts as it tries to figure out how to travel by car).
+Here are key tips on moving house with a pet rabbit:

-• Check in on your little furry friend from time to time, make sure the fluffball is comfortable and not showing signs of overheating or stress such as seizures and weakness.
+- Check-in on your little furry friend from time to time, and make sure the fluffball is comfortable and not showing signs of overheating or stress such as seizures and weakness.

 How to help the rabbit adjust to the new home